Who can join the team?

-Round-trip bus transportation is provided for Monday-Thursday practices from the NTHS Winnetka campus.
+Round-trip bus transportation is provided for Monday-Friday practices from the NTHS Winnetka campus.
 Freshman sailors take the NT shuttle bus from the Northfield campus to the Winnetka campus to meet the bus for sailing practice.
 All sailors are required to take the bus when available.
 The bus usually arrives back at the Winnetka campus by 8pm.
-Varsity sailors arrange their own sailor-driven carpools for Friday practices.

 When is the high school sailing season?

 High school sailing is a two-season sport.
 Tryouts for both seasons are held prior to the fall season.
 The fall season runs from late August until mid-November.
-The spring season runs from early March through the end of May.
+The spring season runs from mid-March through the end of May.
 Sailors are expected to sail both seasons.